Home > An Ojibwa Native Artist > The New Boots

 My brother and I are rushing outside to test the quality of our mother's workmanship... we want to see how far we can slide!

-Nowadays when little children (boys particularly) get a new pair of running shoes I see them sprinting out of the store to test how well the shoe bring them to a screeching halt!
+Nowadays when little children (boys particularly) get a new pair of running shoes I see them sprinting out of the store and racing down the shopping mall to test how well the shoe brings them to a screeching halt!

 Our test of quality footwear was the exact opposite.
 The further we could slide the better the boots.